joe733/appimage_file_associator/README.md

 > There's a daemon which performs advanced tasks than this script.
 You can find it here: [appimaged](https://github.com/AppImage/appimaged) by [AppImage](https://github.com/AppImage).

 Ususally an AppImage does not come included with file type association.
 In simple terms you may not be able to open a file direclty from a folder.
 For example if you have _only_ LibreOffice AppImage in your system a `.docx` or `.odp` file cannot be opened from a directory.
+Oh oh..🙄 so what should I do?

-Now to overcome this I've written a simple python script which will make life easier if you just run.
+To overcome this I've written a simple python script which makes things a lot easier.
 It will automatically associate file types with the respective AppImage.
 Currently this supports LibreOffice and I will add more as and when time permits.

  - If you find this cool 😎 and can't wait you can open up pull requests [here](https://github.com/joe247/appimage_file_associator/pulls).
   - If you find any imporvements / issues bugguing 🐞 you ping me [here](https://github.com/joe247/appimage_file_associator/issues).